hyphacoop/handbook/Finance/expense-reimbursement.md

 # Expense Reimbursement

-Employees should submit eligible expenses in the same quarter they are incurred.
+Employees should submit expenses in the same quarter they are incurred.
-The Finance WG reviews submitted expenses before each pay period, and pays out reimbursement amounts on the next pay day.
+The Finance WG reviews submitted expenses before each pay period, and pays out reimbursements for out of pocket expenses on the next pay day.

 ## Submitting an expense (Employees)